How and why was Wrangell-St. Elias National Park & Preserve made?

 Does Wrangell-St. Elias contain any coastline?

 Yes!
 The southern border of the park contains over a hundred miles of coast.
 The park has the same amount of coastline as Everglades National Park, but it is hundreds of miles from the main visitor center in Copper Center.
 The small town of Yakutat is located near the southern border of the park.
 Since 1900, four huge tidewater glaciers have retreated to form Icy Bay on the coast of Wrangell-St. Elias National Park and Preserve.
-The protected, blue waters surrounded by spectacular glacial scenery and an abundance of wildlife are ideal for sea kayaking.

 Why isn’t the copper in Kennecott still mined?